sveltejs/sites/sites/svelte.dev/content/blog/2023-03-09-zero-config-type-safety.md

 <video src="https://sveltejs.github.io/assets/video/zero-config-types.mp4" controls muted playsinline></video>

 If you're using VSCode, just upgrade the Svelte extension to the latest version, and you'll never have to annotate your `load` functions or `data` props again.
 Extensions for other editors can also use this feature, as long as they support the Language Server Protocol and TypeScript plugins.
-It even works with our CLI diagnostics tool `svelte-check`!
+It even works with the latest version of our CLI diagnostics tool `svelte-check`!

 Before we dive in, let's recap how type safety works in SvelteKit.